joetanx/conjur-k8s/README.md

 - Creates `conjur/seed-generation` policy
 - Creates the `webservice` for the seed generation with `consumers` group allowed to authenticate to the webservice

+The policy `/k8s-hosts.yaml` performs the following:

-3. Define `jwt-apps/k8s` policy with:
+1. Define `jwt-apps/k8s` policy with:

 - Conjur Follower in Kubernetes identified by `system:serviceaccount:conjur:follower`
   - Ref: [2.
 Define an identity in Conjur for the Conjur Follower](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/k8s-ocp/k8s-conjfollower.htm)